Characterizations of freeness for equidimensional subspaces: Computation of logarithmic modules for some families of free singularities

-The following example shows that theorems~\ref{res:theo:res:res} and~\ref{res:theo:omk:free:res} can not be generalized to Cohen-Macaulay quasi-homogeneous curves.
-Let us notice that for a space quasi-homogeneous complete intersection curve, a free resolution of $\Omega^2(\log C)$ is:
+\begin{example} Let us consider the case of a Cohen-Macaulay quasi-homogeneous curve.
+Let us notice that for a quasi-homogeneous complete intersection curve in $(\C^3,0)$, a free resolution of $\Omega^2(\log C)$ is:

-\begin{remar} For a complete intersection curve $C\subseteq \C^3$, a free resolution of $\mathrm{Der}^2(-\log C)$ is given in \cite[Proposition 5.5]{gsci}. \end{remar} \begin{ex} Let us consider the curve $X$ of $\C^3$ parametrized by $(t^3,t^4,t^5)$.
+Let us consider the curve $X$ of $\C^3$ parametrized by $(t^3,t^4,t^5)$.
 This curve is a quasi-homogeneous curve which is not Gorenstein.
 The reduced ideal defining $X$ is the ideal generated by $h_1=xz-y^2$, $h_2=x^3-yz$ and $h_3=x^2y-z^2$.
 We set $C$ the reduced complete intersection defined by $(xz-y^2,x^3-yz)$.
 A computation made with \textsc{Singular} gives the following minimal free resolution of $\Omega^2(\log X/C)$ :

-In particular, the number of generators of $\mc{R}_{X}$ is $3$. \end{ex}
+In particular, the number of generators of $\mc{R}_{X}$ is $3$. \end{example}